almondragon/llvm-tutor/README.md

 This repository contains a framework for constructing and running passes on C files.
 For this particular assignment, the code implements a loop invariant code motion (LICM) pass and a induction variable elimination (IVE) pass.

+The files for the assignment can be found in /lib.
+1. SimpleLICM - /lib/SimpleLICM.cpp
+2. DerivedInductionVar - /lib/DerivedInductionVar.cpp

 NOTE: The original README.md of this framework can be found in the original repo at https://github.com/banach-space/llvm-tutor

 All llvm-tutor applications are courtesy of: https://github.com/banach-space/llvm-tutor